 “Do you speak any Korean?”

-Every time I told anyone about my upcoming move to Korea, that was always the second thing out of their mouths, after they made a some hilarious joke about “South Korea, right?
+Every time I told anyone about my upcoming move to Korea, that was usually the first thing out of their mouths.
+Well, the second; the first was usually some very hilarious joke akin to “South Korea, right?
 Don’t get nuked by Kim Jong Un!”